Chilled summer soups are a great way to cool off from the heat while also enjoying a delicious meal.

 For a summer party, all three of these international soups would be great on a soup bar.
 Put out bowls of avocado, cheese and onions to top the Spanish Gazpacho, chives and bacon for the French Vichysoisse, and diced cucumber, potato and dill for the Russian Borscht.
 Click here for a One Minute Food Byte Video on how to garnish soups.

 I hope you enjoy all of these chilled summer soups!

-- 1 cup cooked or roasted beets sliced.
+- 1 cup beets cooked, and sliced.
 About 3 large.

 - 1/2 small onion chopped

 - 1 teaspoon kosher salt or to taste

 - 1/4 teaspoon freshly ground black pepper or to taste